Starting treatment for the first time?

 You do not have to continue with a drug to prove anything to yourself or your doctor.
 If something is wrong, ask your doctor to change to something else.
 Some drugs are just not for everyone.

-Are side effects different in men and women?
+Are side effects different by gender?

 What about side effects and adherence?